Updated · Mike Certo, NMLS #260555

 Common Phoenix buyer scenarios

-- The Phoenix teacher: Home In Five with 1% public-servant bonus (5% total).
-Layered with FHA first mortgage.
-Covers down payment + most closing costs.
+- The Phoenix teacher: Home in Five with the 1% public-servant bonus (up to 6.5% total).
+Layered with an FHA first mortgage.
+Covers down payment plus most closing costs.

-- The Arcadia first-time buyer (under $153K income): Home In Five Advantage 4% grant.
+- The Arcadia first-time buyer (up to $157,360 household income): Home in Five Advantage standard assistance.
 FHA first mortgage.
 Closing costs partially covered.

 - The Phoenix buyer with FICO 605: Chenoa Fund 3.5% DPA — works at 600+ FICO when other programs require 640+.